Lead Spacecraft Systems Engineer

 • Identify and manage risks associated with program execution by implementing effective mitigation strategies

-• Facilitate problem-solving and decision-making by fostering communication and collaboration among team Provide direct technical support to complement subsystem leads by offering expertise and guidance to resolve complex technical challenges
+• Provide direct technical support to complement subsystem leads by offering expertise and guidance to resolve complex technical challenges

 Required Qualifications: